valerielnd/Amazon_Vine_Analysis/README.md

 ![PD_results]()

-We ploted the number of paid and unpaid reviews against the number of paid and unpaid 5-star reviews:
+We plotted the number of paid and unpaid reviews against the number of paid and unpaid 5-star reviews:

 ![plot_paid_unpaid]()

-And finally we plotted the percentage of 5-star paid reviews against the the percentage of unpaid 5-star reviews:
+And finally, we plotted the percentage of 5-star paid reviews against the percentage of unpaid 5-star reviews:

 ![polt_percentage]()

-As the percentage of 5-star paid reviews is greater than the percent of 5-star unpaid reviews while the number of unpaid reviews is far greater that number of paid reviews, there could be positive bias for reviews in the Vine program.
+Since the percentage of 5-star paid reviews is greater than the percent of 5-star unpaid reviews, while the number of unpaid reviews is far greater than the number of paid reviews; there could be a positive bias for reviews in the Vine program.

-One additional analysis we could do to further check those results is to compare which software received the most 5-star paid and unpaid reviews to see if they are mostly the same.
+One additional analysis we could do to dig further is to compare which software received the most 5-star paid and unpaid reviews to see if they are mostly the same.